ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

   * [Conclusion](#conclusion)

 ## Introduction
-[OpenShift](https://learn.openshift.com/) is a Kubernetes distribution from RedHat that is loaded with features that make developers' lives easier.
-Features such as strict security policies, routes, ImageStreams, integrated Jenkins, and many more features make OpenShift a well-rounded platform that's ready for production compared to vanilla Kubernetes, on which you would have to implement or put together all those features yourself.
+[OpenShift](https://learn.openshift.com/) is a Kubernetes distribution from RedHat, similar to [IBM Cloud Private](https://www.ibm.com/cloud/private) that is loaded with features that make developers' lives easier.
+Features such as strict security policies, logging and monitoring, and many more features make OpenShift a well-rounded platform that's ready for production compared to vanilla Kubernetes, on which you would have to implement or put together all those features yourself.

 However, there is one key feature that Kubernetes supports and OpenShift doesn't, at least officially, and that's the ability to deploy Helm charts.
 Helm is Kubernetes official package manager, which uses a sophisticated template engine and package versioning, is much more flexible than OpenShift templates.
 On top of that, the Helm community has contributed a great amount of Helm charts for common applications like Jenkins, Redis, and MySQL (among many others) that have been battle tested. [**IBM Cloud Private**](https://www.ibm.com/cloud/private), a Kubernetes-based enterprise platform for containers, has full support for Helm and the community charts.
 It leverages Helm to create a UI-based catalog system that makes it easier to explore the community Helm charts.
 The catalog also lets you install/uninstall Helm charts with just a couple clicks, which makes it much easier to stand up an entire software stack.

-The problem with the community Helm Charts is that some of them deploy containers with privileged access, which is not supported by OpenShift by default.
-Also, Helm's current architecture (Tiller component installed as Pod with huge permissions) isn’t compatible with more strict security polices in OpenShift.
+The problem with the community Helm Charts is that some of them deploy containers with privileged access, which is not supported by OpenShift.
+IBM Cloud Private's flexible [Pod Security Policies](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/security.html), on the other hand, let you pick and choose the level of privilege you allow your containers to have based on your requirements.

 Not all is lost, however, as there are workarounds that we can use that won't compromise best practices or security.
 If you still require the ability to run Helm Charts on OpenShift, such as those for IBM Middleware Helm Charts, I recommend you try out [IBM Cloud Private on OpenShift](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/openshift/overview.html) as it leverages the best of both IBM Cloud Private and OpenShift.